 Seattle Guardianship Attorneys

-Sometimes our loved ones need help with their financial or personal matters.
-Whether it be due to age, incapacity, or some other circumstance, the courts can be asked to intervene to appoint a guardian.
-A guardianship accepts responsibility for the financial, legal and/or personal needs of the individual who has been deemed incapacitated by the courts.
-As a result, the guardian must report regularly to the court on the status of the incapacitated person’s personal and financial status.
+Sometimes our loved ones require assistance and oversight in their financial or personal matters.
+When no suitably protective alternatives exist, the appointment of a Guardian may be necessary through a guardianship proceeding.
+A court-appointed Guardian has responsibility for the financial, legal and/or personal needs of the individual who has been deemed incapacitated by the court.
+Once appointed, a Guardian must report regularly to the court as to the incapacitated person’s personal and financial status.

-Our guardianship attorneys can help you through this difficult time.
-We can educate you about the guardianship process so that you understand what lies down the road ahead and set reasonable expectations for next steps.
-In certain cases, a full or even a limited guardianship may not be the best solution.
-Instead we can help you file a protection order under Washington State’s Vulnerable Adult Protection Act.
+Our guardianship attorneys can help you through this process.
+We will educate you about guardianship law so that you have information to take appropriate action.
+In some cases, a full or even a limited guardianship may not be the best solution.
+Our experienced guardianship attorneys are skilled at identifying and negotiating suitable less restrictive alternative proceedings such as a protection order under Washington State’s Vulnerable Adult Protection Act, or an action under Washington’s Uniform Power of Attorney Act.

 Guardian ad Litem (GAL)